Understand Abortion Procedures

 Medication Abortion May Fail

 If medication abortion fails or is incomplete, a surgical abortion may be required.
 If you’re considering a medical abortion, make sure you have all the information about this procedure and the surgical options as well.
-Contact the Pregnancy Clinic to make an appointment for a free pregnancy test and medical consultation our medical staff.
+Contact the Pregnancy Clinic to make an appointment for a free pregnancy test and medical consultation with our medical staff.

 Morning After Pill